MuhammadAlBarham/project-bikesharing/README.md

 - Number of iterations
 - Choosing the learning rate
-- choosing the number of hidden nodes
+- Choosing the number of hidden nodes

 ## Results: